New "batteried" pad users, be sure you've done these steps:

-- Log in to your ALL In Learning Account, click on the Lessons / Assessments tab, and then click Activate>Use ALL In Learning Response>Student Paced.
+- Log into your ALL In Learning Account, click on the Lessons / Assessments tab, choose My Lessons, and then click Activate > Use ALL In Learning Response > Student Paced.

 - Unlike Teacher Paced, the questions will not be projected in front of the class.
 To use Student Paced, you'll need to print off the assessment, or have some way that the students can individually access the questions.
 To print off the assessment from ALL In Learning, click on Actions>Print Questions or Actions>Export to Word, then print.

 - Click on the class for which you would like to activate the assessment.

 - You and your students will need to be familiar with the color-coding for Student Paced mode.

 - The top number is the device number which is assigned to a specific student.
 The bottom number is the question number the student is working on.
 When a student has given an answer, the bottom number will turn blue, and the student must select the same answer again to confirm.
 Once confirmed, the bottom number will flash "green," and the student is ready for the next question.